Supply Chain Visa Sponsorship Jobs in Oregon

 Which visa types are most common for supply chain jobs in Oregon?

-The H-1B is the most common visa for supply chain roles requiring a bachelor's degree in supply chain management, industrial engineering, or operations research.
+The H-1B visa is the most common visa for supply chain roles requiring a bachelor's degree in supply chain management, industrial engineering, or operations research.
 TN visas are available to Canadian and Mexican nationals in qualifying roles such as industrial engineer or management consultant.
-The L-1 applies to employees transferring within multinational companies, which is relevant for Nike and Intel given their global operations.
+The L-1 visa applies to employees transferring within multinational companies, which is relevant for Nike and Intel given their global operations.

 How to find supply chain visa sponsorship jobs in Oregon?